mmichilot/AD9833-Library/README.md

 This library will **NOT** setup and configure SPI, that is the user's responsibility.
 All this library needs to know is which pin is connected to FSYNC.
 Check out the example to get started.

-For more information about this library please visit https://mmichilot.github.io/AD9833-Library
+For more information about this library and documentation please visit https://mmichilot.github.io/AD9833-Library

 Written by Matthew Michilot